study123study/study_materials/README.md

            conf.int = FALSE,
            xlab = "Days to follow-up")

-The Kaplan-Meier curves show that females have consistently lower survival probabilities than males throughout the follow-up period, with a log-rank p-value <
+cat("The Kaplan-Meier curves show that females have consistently lower survival probabilities than males throughout the follow-up period, with a log-rank p-value <
-0.0001 confirming a statistically significant difference
+0.0001 confirming a statistically significant difference")

-# ex Log-rank test for group comparison
+#f Log-rank test for group comparison
 logrank_test <- survdiff(
   Surv(Time, Censor) ~ marital,
   data = SP